-- 1.3.2.1.1 The GHS applies to pure chemical substances, their dilute solutions and to mixtures of chemical substances.
-"Articles" as defined in the Hazard Communication Standard (29 CFR 1910.1200) of the US Occupational Safety and Health Administration, or by similar definition, are outside the scope of the system. - 1.3.2.1.2 One objective of the GHS is for it to be simple and transparent with a clear distinction between classes and categories in order to allow for "self classification" as far as possible.
+- 5. The classification system applies to pure chemical substances, their dilute solutions and to mixtures of chemical substances.
+"Articles" as defined in the US OSHA Hazard Communication Standard (29 CFR 1910.1200), or by similar definition, are outside the scope of the system. - 6.
+One objective of the harmonised hazard classification system is for it to be simple and transparent with a clear distinction between classes and categories in order to allow for "self classification" as far as possible.
 For many hazard classes the criteria are semi-quantitative or qualitative and expert judgement is required to interpret the data for classification purposes.
-Furthermore, for some hazard classes (e.g. eye irritation, explosives or self-reactive substances) a decision tree approach is provided to enhance ease of use.
+Furthermore, for some hazard classes, (e.g., eye irritation, explosives or self-reactive substances) a decision tree approach is provided to enhance ease of use.

-1.3.2.2 Concept of "Classification"
+Concept of "Classification"

-- 1.3.2.2.1 The GHS uses the term "hazard classification" to indicate that only the intrinsic hazardous properties of substances or mixtures are considered. - 1.3.2.2.2 Hazard classification incorporates only 3 steps, i.e.: - (a) identification of relevant data regarding the hazards of a substance or mixture; - (b) subsequent review of those data to ascertain the hazards associated with the substance or mixture; and - (c) a decision on whether the substance or mixture will be classified as a hazardous substance or mixture and the degree of hazard, where appropriate, by comparison of the data with agreed hazard classification criteria. - 1.3.2.2.3 As noted in IOMC Description and Further Clarification of the Anticipated Application of the GHS text in the Purpose, scope and application (Chapter 1.1, paragraph 1.1.2.4), it is recognized that once a chemical is classified, the likelihood of adverse effects may be considered in deciding what informational or other steps should be taken for a given product or use setting.
+- 7. The GHS uses the term "hazard classification" to indicate that only the intrinsic hazardous properties of substances or mixtures are considered. - 8.
+Hazard classification incorporates only 3 steps, viz., - identification of relevant data regarding the hazards of a substance or mixture; - subsequent review of those data to ascertain the hazards associated with the substance or mixture; and - a decision on whether the substance or mixture will be classified as a hazardous substance or mixture and the degree of hazard, where appropriate, by comparison of the data with agreed hazard classification criteria.

+9. As noted in IOMC Description and Further Clarification of the Anticipated Application of the Globally Harmonized System text in the Purpose, Scope and Application (Chapter 1.1, paragraph 10), it is recognised that once a chemical is classified, the likelihood of adverse effects may be considered in deciding what informational or other steps should be taken for a given product or use setting.